 The most significant legacy of the Battle of the Monongahela is that it showed the invincible British war machine could be beaten along with a graphic demonstration of how to do it.
 General Braddock's last words to Washington - "Next time, we shall know how to fight them" - were more prophetic than either of them realized.

 The Battle of the Monongahela can't be explored like you would Gettysburg or the Little Bighorn.
 There's nothing left of the battlefield.
 The US Steel Edgar Thomson Works sits on top of most of it and the mill town of Braddock sits on the rest.
 It's a shame that battlefields get plowed under by "progress" but that's the way the world is sometimes.
-Braddock, or Braddocc as some now like to call it, has seen its better day.
-Most of the people are gone and most of the buildings are condemned.
+Braddock has seen its better day.
+Once a bustling and prosperous steel town, most of the people are gone and most of the buildings are condemned.
 Ongoing attempts to re-vitalize it have met with very limited success.
 Needless to say, military history was not a priority.
 For decades, there were only two small items in the city to draw attention to the momentous battle that occurred here.
 If not for a dedicated group of re-enactors and preservationists, the battle may have completely faded away.